 Metal and Organic Pollutants in Aquatic Resources

 Our lab team conducts ecological risk assessments and environmental impact assessments to estimate the effects of a variety of pollutants (metals, pesticides, petrochemicals, flame retardants, plastics, etc.) on freshwater and marine environments.
 We detect and measure environmental concentrations of organic or metal pollutants in waters, sediments and organisms.
 We then estimate the toxicological or other adverse impacts on species, populations and ecosystems in order to calculate and model the level of risk.
 We currently have active projects in American Samoa, Colombia, the Philippines, the Gulf of Mexico, and metro-Phoenix.
 An important part of our research involves the design of new field sampling equipment for use in remote locations, as well as citizen science training events and workshops to return data to local stakeholders.

 Marine Biodiversity Vulnerability Indices and Risk Assessments

 In collaboration with the International Union for the Conservation of Nature (IUCN), and the PLuSAlliance, our Marine Biodiversity team conducts biodiversity and conservation research on the world’s marine species and ecosystems.
-In this global research project, species-specific data and measurements of ecosystem decline are collected in collaboration with hundreds of international scientific partners around the world, and then used to develop quantitative assessments on the impact of threats on species’ extinction risk and ecosystem collapse.
+In this global research project, species-specific data, including measurements of ecosystem decline, are collected in collaboration with hundreds of international scientific partners around the world, and then used to develop quantitative assessments and trait-based vulnerability indices to estimate the impact of threats on species’ populations and marine habitats.
 We also use the data to conduct comprehensive biodiversity risk assessments for the IUCN Red List of Threatened Species and the IUCN Red List of Ecosystems, as well as to create customized decision-tools for various stakeholders around the globe.

 Microplastics in Marine and Freshwater Ecosystems